rileyherman/accessibility-dev-day/README.md

 * [Tanaguru, for corporate training and advice on accessibility](https://www.tanaguru.com/en/)

 If you want to do a manual, guided review of your website then I would highly suggest walking through with [this review from W3](https://www.w3.org/WAI/test-evaluate/preliminary/).

+Once you've fixed the things in the reports, move straight on to exercise-4!